ElliotSowersby/ai-text-to-speech/readme.txt

 == Frequently Asked Questions ==

+= How do I get an OpenAI key? =

+You can get an OpenAI key by signing up for an account at [OpenAI.com](https://openai.com/).

+= What languages are supported? =

+OpenAI TTS currently supports the following languages:

+English, Afrikaans, Arabic, Armenian, Azerbaijani, Belarusian, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kannada, Kazakh, Korean, Latvian, Lithuanian, Macedonian, Malay, Marathi, Maori, Nepali, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swahili, Swedish, Tagalog, Tamil, Thai, Turkish, Ukrainian, Urdu, Vietnamese, and Welsh.

+You can generate spoken audio in these languages by providing the input text in the language of your choice.

 = Do you provide support? =

 Yes.
 If you need any help setting up the affiliate plugin, please free to <a href="https://wordpress.org/support/plugin/ai-text-to-speech/#new-topic-0">get in touch</a> and we'll be happy to help!

 = How can I report issues/bugs with the plugin? =

 You can report feature bugs by creating a <a href="https://wordpress.org/support/plugin/ai-text-to-speech/#new-topic-0">support ticket</a>.
 Please provide as much information as possible to make it easier for us to find a solution for you.

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/woo-coupon-usage)

 == Screenshots ==